Smithfield, London: Victorian Smithfield: meat and poultry market

 The Grade II listed main wings (known as East and West Market) are separated by the Grand Avenue, a wide roadway roofed by an elliptical arch with decorations in cast iron.
 At the two ends of the arcade, four prominent statues represent London, Edinburgh, Liverpool and Dublin; they depict bronze dragons charged with the City's armorial bearings.
 At the corners of the market, four octagonal pavilion towers were built, each with a dome displaying carved stone griffins.

 As the market was being built, a cut and cover railway tunnel was constructed below street level to create a triangular junction with the railway between Blackfriars and Kings Cross through Snow Hill Tunnel.
 The tunnel was closed in 1916, but it has been reopened and is now used by Thameslink rail services.
 The construction of extensive railway sidings, beneath Smithfield Park, facilitated the transfer of animal carcasses to its cold store, and directly up to the meat market via lifts.
 These sidings closed in the 1960s.
 They are now used as a car park, accessed via a cobbled descent at the centre of Smithfield Park.
 Today, much of the meat is delivered to market by road.

 The first extension of Smithfield's meat market was built between 1873 and 1876 with the construction of the Poultry Market immediately west of the Central Market.
-A rotunda was built at the centre of the old Market Field (now West Smithfield), comprising gardens, a fountain and a ramped carriageway to the station beneath the market building.
+A rotunda was built at the centre of the old Market Field (now West Smithfield), comprising gardens, centred around the Peace drinking fountain and a ramped carriageway to the station beneath the market building.
 Further buildings were subsequently added to the market.
 The General Market, built between 1879 and 1883, was intended to replace the old Farringdon Market located nearby and established for the sale of fruit and vegetables when the earlier Fleet Market was cleared to enable the laying out of Farringdon Street between 1826–1830.